TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

         **Suggested: `Disabled`**

+1. Your total seeding time preference (When both ratio and seeding time are enabled it will trigger the action on whatever happens first.)

+    !!! success ""

+        **Suggested: `Disabled`**

-1. Your maximum seeding time preference (When both ratio and seeding time are enabled it will trigger the action on whatever happens first.)
+1. Your maximum inactive seeding time preference (When both ratio and seeding time are enabled it will trigger the action on whatever happens first.)

     !!! success ""